 Getting to the National Zoo

+The National Zoo is located north of downtown Washington, D.C.
 The main entrance to the National Zoo is along Connecticut Avenue.
-There are also two entrances at the east side of the Zoo, near Rock Creek Park.
-One is off Rock Creek Parkway, the other is at the intersection of Harvard Street and Adams Mill Road.
-See a map of the National Zoo
+There are also two entrances at the east side of the zoo, near Rock Creek Park.
+One is off Rock Creek Parkway; the other is at the intersection of Harvard Street and Adams Mill Road.

-- Visiting the National Zoo involves a lot of walking.
-You should dress appropriately for the weather and wear comfortable shoes.
-To avoid crowds, arrive early in the day or after 2 p.m.
+- To avoid crowds, arrive early in the morning or after 3 p.m.
 Weekdays are usually less crowded than weekends, and fall and winter are less crowded than spring and summer.

 Annual Special Events at the National Zoo

-Special events are hosted throughout the year by the National Zoo and Friends of the National Zoo (FONZ), the Zoo’s nonprofit partner.
-For more information and to purchase event tickets, visit the FONZ website or call (202) 633-3040.
+Special events are hosted throughout the year by the National Zoo and its nonprofit partner, Friends of the National Zoo (FONZ).

-- Family Celebration - Easter Monday.
-For more than 100 years, families from Washington's African-American community have visited the National Zoo on Easter Monday to socialize and celebrate the holiday with a variety of activities and entertainment.
-The event is free and all are welcome.
+- Easter Monday: For more than 100 years, families have visited the National Zoo on Easter Monday to socialize and celebrate the holiday by joining an egg hunt, listening to live music, and playing lawn games.

-- National ZooFari - May - FONZ's annual fundraising event, a casual, exciting evening of gourmet foods, fine wines, and fabulous entertainment.
-Live music, animal encounters, a sweepstakes, and a silent auction.
-Proceeds benefit a variety of programs at the National Zoo, including conservation and science projects, exhibit development and construction, and the Zoo's revitalization project.
+- ZooFari: ZooFari is a culinary event that includes gourmet food tastings, complimentary wine, cooking demonstrations, and a silent auction.
+Proceeds benefit a variety of programs at the National Zoo, including conservation and science projects, exhibit development and construction, and the zoo's revitalization project.

 Conservation and Research

-The National Zoo operates a 3,200-acre facility, located in Front Royal, Virginia, that houses between 30 and 40 endangered species.
+The Smithsonian Biology Conservation Institute is a 3,200-acre facility operated by the National Zoo.
+It is located in Front Royal, Virginia, and houses between 30 and 40 endangered species.
 Research facilities include a GIS lab, endocrine and gamete labs, veterinary clinic, radio tracking lab, 14 field stations, and biodiversity monitoring plots, as well as a conference center, dormitories, and education offices.
-Read more about the National Zoo Conservation and Research Center